shreynavadia/built-in-ai-chrome-mediguide-extension/README.md

 MediGuide is a user-friendly Chrome extension designed to assist users in quickly accessing detailed information about medicines directly from pharmacy websites, such as CVS.
 With just a few clicks, users can retrieve essential details like descriptions, dosages, side effects, and alternatives for medicines.

+*Currently Chrome' Built-in AI is only available on Chrome Canary*
 ---

 ## Features